mszyndel/bootstrap-ruby-on-your-mac/README.md

 Purpose
 --------------------------
-I wanted to setup my development environment to have automatic gem separation while being independent of Ruby version or installation method (Homebrew, rbenv, RVM)
+I wanted to setup my development environment to have automatic gem separation while being independent of Ruby version or installation method (Homebrew, rbenv, RVM).
 I dislike RVM gemsets concept because you need to create and manage them manually.

 Steps